 From Yaroslavl to Rybinsk it's almost 2 hours drive.
 To visit all the sights on the list, leave no later than 8 a.m.

 The journey begins!
-For a smooth trip, we recommend stopping at a gas station - fill a full tank of quality fuel, pump up the tires, buy aromatic coffee and snacks on the road.
+In order for the trip to go smoothly, it is better to stop at a gas station and fill up a full tank of quality fuel, inflate the tires, buy aromatic coffee and snacks for the journey.